-“Branding” gets tossed around as a magic word a lot (I rarely see any branding-related writing advice that wouldn’t work just as well if you didn’t take the word “branding” out) but I think it’s reasonable to argue that any long-running character — James Bond, Superman, Archie — is a brand of sorts.
+“Branding” gets tossed around as a magic word a lot (I rarely see any branding-related writing advice that wouldn’t work just as well if you took the word “branding” out) but I think it’s reasonable to argue that any long-running character — James Bond, Superman, Archie — is a brand of sorts.
 It’s inevitable that the character changes, but it’s essential they don’t change so far they no longer fit the brand.

 Superman, for example is light years from the original Siegel/Shuster brawling roughneck — more powerful and a lot better behaved.
 Nevertheless, he’s still the same character.
 While I hate the way writers handle Batman in the 21st century, I’d hardly argue he’s no longer Batman.
 For many fans, however, the 1950s Batman battling monsters and alien invaders was very, very off-brand (I like the 1950s a lot better, but its critics do have a point).

 Archie has proven to be an exceptionally flexible brand.
 At various points he’s been a superhero (Pureheart the Powerful), a spy (The Man From R.I.V.E.R.D.A.L.E.), a zombie slayer, grown up and gotten married and played in a rock band.
 He’s remained Archie throughout, though as writer Mark Waid has said, there are limits (“Betty fails a pregnancy test” or “Opening shot: Jughead’s meth lab.” would not make the cut).